ramyahprabhakar/DigitalAdvertising/README.md

 # DigitalAdvertising
-Exercises from my digital advertising class using python
+Exercises from my digital advertising class using python and advanced statistics